pagliares/jpa-hands-on/README.md

 <p align="center"><img src="https://github.com/pagliares/jpa-hands-on/blob/main/Images/Class_Diagram_Example_07.png" widht=886 height=431 alt="UML class diagram"></a></p>

-### 08 - jpa-hands-on
+### 08 - Mapping Date/Time after Java-SE 8

+<a href="https://github.com/pagliares/jpa-hands-on#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/O8/jpa-hands-on

+<strong> Introduction </strong>

 - This example is almost identical to the previous version.
-The differences is that instead of using @Temporal(TemporalType.TIMESTAMP) that is associated with java.util.
-Date  (Pre Java SE8), in this example we use  LocalDateTime and LocalDate (Since Java SE 8).
+The differences is that instead of using @Temporal(TemporalType.TIMESTAMP) that is associated with java.util.Date  (Pre Java-SE 8), in this example we use  LocalDateTime and LocalDate (Since Java-SE 8).
-   - Since LocalDateTime and LocalDate are considered type values (@Basic) in JPA, We don't need to put any annotation to indicate this is a date/time field.anymore.
+- Since LocalDateTime and LocalDate are considered type values (@Basic) in JPA, We don't need to put any annotation to indicate this is a date/time field anymore.

 <pre>
 @Entity